“Self-care is doing what you need for yourself to enhance energy, restore health and reduce stress.”

 - Maintaining strong boundaries

 Easier said that done and something I will probably always be working on.
 Having boundaries also means knowing myself better and really feeling into every situation of my life.
 Asking myself: does this feel good to me right now?
-We change so much throughout life so it takes a lot of attentiveness and care to understand our deepest desires.
+We all change so much throughout life so it takes a lot of attentiveness and care.
 It’s so easy to go down the road of someone else’s dream and never stop to question whether it’s our own.
 Either way, instilling boundaries is super hard.
 It’s a work in progress for me, especially as a people pleaser!

 - Being in nature